petterastedt/howtoboil/README.md

-Howtoboil:
+#Howtoboil:

-Side project intended to life easier for people who cant boil stuff properly 😉
+##Side project intended to make life easier for people who cant boil stuff properly 😉

 Created using **React** for the frontend, **Sass** for styling and **Node.js** for the backend.